zrongguo/zrongguo.github.io/_publications/SANet.md

-Medical Systems scanner models, 2,305 scans from eleven different Siemens scanner models, 2,224 scans from three different Toshiba scanner models, 800 scans from two different United Imaging Healthcare (UIH) scanner models, and 817 scans from six different Philips scanner models.
+Medical Systems scanner models, 2,305 scans from eleven different Siemens scanner models, 2,224 scans from three different Toshiba scanner models, 800 scans from two different United Imaging Healthcare (UIH) scanner models, and 817 scans from six different Philips scanner models.<br>
 <b>Slice Thickness.<b> Since the images of thick slice are not
 optimal for CAD analysis, we mainly collect the CT scans with thin-slice.
 As illustrated in Fig. 3 (a), slice thickness ranges from 0.4 mm to 2.5 mm, and most are located at 0.7, 0.8, 1.0, and 1.25 mm.
-Besides, the pixel spacing ranges from 0.310 mm to 1.091 mm, with a mean of 0.706 mm.
+Besides, the pixel spacing ranges from 0.310 mm to 1.091 mm, with a mean of 0.706 mm.<br>
 <b>Nodule count.<b> In Fig. 3 (b), we illustrate the distribution of
 nodule count in one patient.
 We observe that approximately 68 % of patients have nodules less than 5 in our PN9.
-However, there are about 9 % of patients with more than 10 nodules, which may be difficult to detect.
+However, there are about 9 % of patients with more than 10 nodules, which may be difficult to detect.<br>
 <b>Class.</b> Our PN9 has a hierarchical class structure, and its detailed taxonomy is shown in Fig. 4.
 According to the property of the pulmonary nodules, all nodules in our dataset are first divided into four upper-level classes (denoted as super-class), including solid nodule (SN), part-solid nodule (PSN), ground-glass nodule (GGN), and calcific nodule (CN).